 B2B ecommerce sales

-While B2C markets often get the spotlight, B2B ecommerce dwarfs B2C in size.
+While B2C markets often get the spotlight, B2B ecommerce dwarfs B2C in size due to much larger average sales and recurring revenue models.
 In 2019, B2B ecommerce revenue hit $10.6 trillion, compared to $2.8 trillion for B2C.
-A challenge for B2B companies is to cast a wider net and expand their audience through content marketing.
+Because business-to-business transactions are often more complex, brands need to educate their audience through B2B content marketing.